Pershing Drive–Arlington Boulevard Line: Route description and service

-The 4A and 4B operate from Four Mile Run Division on various schedules.
-The 4A only operates during rush hours, while the 4B operates on a daily schedule.
-The 4A does not serve the neighborhoods of Courthouse, Lyon Park or Buckingham, but operates the entire route via Arlington Boulevard.
-The 4B runs through the neighborhoods in Arlington County, where the 4A does not operate through between terminals.
-The 4A and 4B run through the same intervals, as the route splits between Arlington Forest and Rosslyn station.
+The F62 operates from Four Mile Run Division on various schedules.
+The F62 runs daily through the neighborhoods in Fairfax and Arlington County, with weekend trips alternating between Dunn Loring station and Seven Corners Transit Center.

 History

 The Pershing Drive–Arlington Boulevard Line was introduced in 1926, as the route was part of the Washington Virginia & Maryland Coach Company.
-It was later operated by WMATA in 1973, when it acquired all routes from the WV&M. Since 1973, the Pershing Drive–Arlington Boulevard Line consists of all 4 line.
+It was later operated by WMATA in 1973, when it acquired all routes from the WV&M. From 1973 to 2025, the Pershing Drive–Arlington Boulevard Line consists of all 4 line.
 The 4 line provides reliable service within Fairfax and Arlington counties to connect from neighborhoods, to marketplaces, to landmarks, and to business.
 The Pershing Drive–Arlington Boulevard Line is a unique line, in which it retains its original name, without changing its name during service changes, despite that it ran under the Arlington Boulevard Line when it was operated by the WV&M.

 After WMATA acquired the 4 line in 1973, the 4 line have its former terminus throughout the years.
 The 4A once operated between Rosslyn Metro and Culmore vía Arlington Boulevard.
 The 4B operated once to Jefferson Village (now West Falls Church), a neighborhood in Fairfax County.
 There were also routes 4E, 4H, and 4S which were part of the line alongside routes 4A and 4B.
 Routes 4E, 4H, and 4S all operate up to Rosslyn station alongside the 4A and 4B, however, the 4E starts from the neighborhood of Arlington Forest, the 4H from Seven Corners, and the 4S from Sleepy Hollow Road in Fairfax County.
 The 4A operates during weekdays, while the 4B ran daily, the 4E runs on a one way route during morning rush hours, the 4H runs during late night and Saturdays, and the 4S runs during rush hours, morning peak to Rosslyn and afternoon peak to the neighborhood of Sleepy Hollow.

-1981 Changes

 On January 4, 1981, the 4B was truncated from Jefferson Village to Seven Corners.

-September 2006 Changes

 On September 24, 2006, route 4S was replaced by the 4H, no longer operating to Sleepy Hollow.
 These changes brings in more service for the 4H, operating during rush hours where the 4S usually runs.
 The 4H retains its original intervals following these changes.

-January 2012 Changes

 The new Seven Corners Transit Center opened on January 22, 2012 next to Seven Corners Shopping Center.
 The 4A, 4B, and 4H was rerouted to serve the new transit center to connect with other routes.
 The schedules of these trips remains unchanged, however, the 4B and the 4H will no longer alternate terminals at Leesburg Pike.